rohitwho/Fit-Zone/README.md

 WHEN I click on the "Contact Us" in the navagation bar THEN I redirected to another page to fill out a form

-WHEN I click on the "Trainers" in the navigation bar THEN I am redirected to another page that displays a Coming soon message for future endeavors
+WHEN I click on the "Trainers" and "My FitZone" in the navigation bar THEN I am redirected to another page that displays a Coming soon message for future endeavors

 WHEN I click on the “Get Workout” button for the “Upper”, “Lower”, and “Compound Lifts”